GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Screenshot of Walking routes](documentation/features-routes2.png)

-This information is given fairly high importance as it scored second highest when looking at the value users wanted to gain from the website (see strategy plane).
+This information is given fairly high importance as it scored second highest when looking at the value users wanted to gain from the website (see strategy plane), and is the main focus of the third page (Walking routes).
 A paragraph at the top quickly explains the difference between the three routes provided and links to take the user straight to the route they are most interested in.
 The layout clearly separates the three routes as distinct and separate.
 Each route has a title which also clearly indictates the Wainwright fells included in the walk, and three images which showcase the walk.
 Each image has a caption clearly informing the user what the image is of.
 Key facts are given in a table to allow the user to quickly ascertain if the walk is for them.
 A short paragraph is given detailing the walk as well as a section encouraging the user to adapt the walk to better suit their needs and abilities.
-Finally a map is given showing a suggested route.
+Finally a map is given showing a suggested route, with a hover function on larger screens that allows user to zoom into the map (this has been disabled at mobile level - see bugs and fixes).
+In further updates to the website the ability for users to zoom into the maps will be further improved.

 ### Walking tips